BillAndTed/chris_novick/README.md

 # DSS Exercise #1
 I enjoyed this exercise quite a lot.
 It was an opportunity to expose myself to OpenGL development in Rust and reacquaint myself with OpenGL development generally.
 While I wasn't able to include all of the features I had planned, I'm (mostly) happy with the result.
+I did implement the "load the current date" feature, but there are no games going on right now, so it was disabled.
+It instead always starts at 11-Jun-2018.

 ## Pre-built Binaries
 Binaries for [Linux](https://github.com/TheRealBluesun/disney_interview1/raw/master/bin/dss_interview1_linux.tar.gz) and [Windows](https://github.com/TheRealBluesun/disney_interview1/raw/master/bin/dss_interview1_windows.zip) can be found in the [bin](https://github.com/TheRealBluesun/disney_interview1/tree/master/bin) directory.